 - Alcohol is not be consumed in the hospital

-- You inform the nurses when leaving the ward
+- Please let the nurses know when you are leaving the ward

-- You do not share other childrens food or toys
+- Please don't share other children's food or toys

-- You do not pick up other children in the ward
+- Please don't pick up other children in the ward

-- All medication is stored and locked in the cupboard at the staff station.
+- All medications are stored and locked in the cupboard at the staff station.
 Parents/carers who take any regular medication should discuss storage of this with the Nursing Unit Manager.

 - after nappy changing or toileting.

 Information about directions, maps and parking for Sydney Children's Hospital, Randwick.

 The admissions desk on level 0 is located next to the Enquiries counter, near the Hospital's High Street front entrance.

 Sydney Children's Hospital, Randwick has 13 day only and overnight wards, caring for children suffering from a broad range of health conditions.
 Our wards are located across four floors, with most ward names incorporating the building floor it is located on (0, 1, 2, 3) and its specific location (North, South, East, West).
 As some wards only specialise in caring for children with certain health conditions, they may also be known by other names, e.g. Ward C2 West is also known as our Oncology Unit.